 This requires disassembly techniques that can be applied in a range of areas and conditions, even under water if necessary.

 Thermal disassembly techniques

 Thermal disassembly techniques melt the material using a flame, an electric arc or a laser beam and then blow the molten material from the cutting area (kerf) with a water or gas jet or simply by gravitational force.
-These techniques are far more frequently used for metals than for concrete or conventional building materials.
+These techniques are used far more frequently for metals than for concrete or other conventional building materials.
 Some techniques are suitable for both types of material.
-Thermal cutting in air and under water produces particulate emissions, known as aerosols or hydrosols, which can be controlled with commercial ventilation and filter systems.
+Thermal cutting in air and under water produces particulate emissions known as aerosols or hydrosols, which can be controlled with commercial ventilation and filter systems.